|3 1 12|

 Regardless of that proverb, cultivate what taste you have.
-The German-British psychologist Hans Eysenck (1916-97) has verified the factor "taste" to be a statistically valid.
-So, unknown to so many people, (good) taste is a factor to be reckoned with.
+The German-British psychologist Hans Eysenck (1916-97) verified the factor "taste" to be a statistically valid one.
+According to that and unknown to so many people, (good) taste is a factor to be reckoned with.
 At he time of his death, Eysenck was the living psychologist most frequently cited in science journals.
 And to repeat, that "grand old man" in European psychometry among other things lays bare that taste is a factor to be reckoned with [Pata 71-102].

 Aesthetic appreciation may be understood as a general, quite objective factor that is largely independent of individualt taste, and which is at bottom of so-called good taste as well.
 Studying the taste factor, Eysenck finds that extroverts tend to prefer bright, modern pictures, introverts tend to prefer older, less colourful pictures [Api 90-92]

 Extrovert (opposite to introvert): In popular usage it means an outward-turned or outgoing, gregarious person; a person characterized by extroversion.
 Someone primarily turned outward or to things outside of oneself and not that much with one's own thoughts and feelings.

 Cultural factors do not seem to influence judgements of 'beauty'.
 The factor of aesthetic sensitivity is indeed general.
 [Api 98-99]